-Another handy feature, this bench is that it folds flat for storage, a nice option to have, this allows the bench to be easily stored under a bed (23cm when folded flat).
+Another handy feature, this bench is that it folds flat for storage, an excellent option to have, this allows the bench to be easily stored under a bed (23cm when folded flat).

-The Body Solid bench has the built-in transport wheels in the rear stabilizer.
-Great for ease of movability around your home gym.
+The Body-Solid bench has the built-in transport wheels in the rear stabilizer.
+Excellent for ease of movability around your home gym.

-Coming from a reassuringly trustworthy company who have been around for the last 20 years, they make some of the best home gym equipment on the market.
+Coming from a reassuringly trustworthy company that has been around for the last 20 years, they make some of the best home gym equipment on the market.

 Included with this weight bench are the front support braces, useful for keeping your back straight when decline pressing, but awkward for some when trying to keep your feet in the correct position for flat and incline bench pressing.

 If you are familiar with the company and love their products, then this is another well made and designed bench from them, good enough for some rack work, but for the extra $50, I think they should have included an adjustable seat.